-- 1.32 "Review agent" or "review agency" means a person, entity or insurer performing utilization review that is either employed by, affiliated with, under contract with or acting on behalf of: - a) a business entity doing business in this state; or - b) a party that provides or administers health care benefits to citizens of this state, including but not limited to a health insurer, self-insured plan, non-profit health services plan, health insurance plan, health insurance service organization, preferred provider organization or health maintenance organization authorized to offer health insurance policies or contracts or pay for the delivery of health care services or treatment in this state; or - c) a provider. - 1.33 "Urgent health care services" shall have the same meaning as that meaning contained in the rules and regulations promulgated pursuant to Chapter 12.3 of Title 42, as amended, and shall include those resources necessary to treat a symptomatic medical, mental health or substance abuse or other health care condition requiring treatment within a twenty-four (24) hour period of the onset of such a condition in order that the patient's health status not decline as a consequence.
-This does not include those conditions considered to be emergent health care services as defined herein. - 1.34 "Utilization review" means the prospective, concurrent, or retrospective assessment of the medical necessity and appropriateness of the allocation of health care services of a provider, given or proposed to be given to a patient, or group of patients.
-Utilization review does not mean the elective requests for clarification of coverage or claims review that does not include the assessment of medical necessity and appropriateness or a provider's internal quality assurance program except if it is associated with a health care financing mechanism. - 1.35 "Utilization review plan" means a description, in such detail as may be required by the Director, of the standards governing utilization review activities performed by a private review agent.
+- 1.32 "Review agent" or "review agency" means a person, entity or insurer performing utilization review that is either employed by, affiliated with, under contract with or acting on behalf of: - a) a business entity doing business in this state; or - b) a party that provides or administers health care benefits to citizens of this state, including but not limited to a health insurer, self-insured plan, non-profit health services plan, health insurance plan, health insurance service organization, preferred provider organization or health maintenance organization authorized to offer health insurance policies or contracts or pay for the delivery of health care services or treatment in this state; or - c) a provider. - 1.33 "Therapeutic Interchange" means the interchange or substitution of a drug with a dissimilar chemical structure within the same therapeutic or pharmacological class that can be expected to have similar outcomes and similar adverse reaction profiles when given in equivalent doses, in accordance with protocols approved by the president of the medical staff or medical director and the director of pharmacy. - 1.34 "Urgent health care services" shall have the same meaning as that meaning contained in the rules and regulations promulgated pursuant to Chapter 12.3 of Title 42, as amended, and shall include those resources necessary to treat a symptomatic medical, mental health or substance abuse or other health care condition requiring treatment within a twenty-four (24) hour period of the onset of such a condition in order that the patient's health status not decline as a consequence.
+This does not include those conditions considered to be emergent health care services as defined herein. - 1.35 "Utilization review" means the prospective, concurrent, or retrospective assessment of the medical necessity and appropriateness of the allocation of health care services of a provider, given or proposed to be given to a patient, or group of patients.
+Utilization review does not include: - i) elective requests for the clarification of coverage; - ii) claims review that does not include the assessment of the medical necessity and appropriateness; - iii) a provider's internal quality assurance program, except if it is associated with a health care financing mechanism; - iv) the therapeutic interchange of drugs or devices by a pharmacy operating as part of a licensed inpatient health care facility; and - v) the assessment by a pharmacist licensed pursuant to the provisions of Chapter 19 of Title 5 and practicing in a pharmacy operating as part of a licensed inpatient health care facility in the interpretation, evaluation and implementation of medical orders, including assessments and/or comparisons involving formularies and medical orders.

-PART II CERTIFICATION AND WAIVER REQUIREMENTS

-Section 2.0 Utilization Review Agency General Requirements
+1.36 "Utilization review plan" means a description, in such detail as may be required by the Director of the standards governing utilization review activities performed by a private review agent.
+PART II CERTIFICATION AND WAIVER REQUIREMENTS Section n 2.0 Utilization Review Agency General Requirements